cbmira01/Ollama-for-SQL-Server/readme.md

 ## Overview

-Ollama Completions for SQL Server is an SQL/CLR module that allows SQL Server to send prompts to and get completions back from a large language model (LLM) hosted under Ollama.
+Ollama Completions for SQL Server is an SQL/CLR module that allows SQL Server to send prompts to and get completions back from large language models (LLMs) hosted under Ollama.
 Multiple models hosted by Ollama can be discovered and used, such as llama3.2, zephyr and mistral.

 ## Features